 When people get a bread machine they’re generally faced with two conflicting fears.

-The first fear people have is that when presented with wonderful, homemade bread that they’ll go wild.
-They’ll become bread-eating machines.
-Who could have restraint when faced with the aroma of baking bread?
+The first fear people have is they’ll go wild.
+They envision becoming bread-eating machines.
+After all, who could have restraint when faced with the aroma of baking bread?

 The second fear, oddly enough, is that they won’t eat the bread fast enough.
 They’re afraid that the bread will go bad before it’s eaten.
 Nobody wants to waste time or ingredients.